mdelgert/ImprovWiFiWeb/docs/TemplateHandler.md

-I would like to implement a ExampleHandler for my esp32-s3 microcontroller project.
+I would like to implement a ImprovWiFiHandler for my esp32-s3 microcontroller project using library ImprovWiFiLibrary.h

-DeviceHandler::sendMouseMovement(x, y);

-The functionality should register a commands like

-handler exampel test

-or whatever is appropriated.

-Please assume the code base already has wifi connectivity and time is already synced.

 All of my code uses the following pattern.
 Can you provide example following same pattern as below?